 - MEMBERSHIP_NAME: the name used to uniquely represent the cluster in its fleet.
-In Anthos clusters on bare metal, the membership name and the cluster name are the same.
+In GKE on Bare Metal, the membership name and the cluster name are the same.

 - ROLE: the Kubernetes role you want to grant to the users on the

 cluster.
 To grant users full access to every resource in the cluster in

 all namespaces, specify